YU000jp/logseq-plugin-multiple-assets/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select `Marketplace`
-- Type `File` in the search field, select it from the search results and install
+- Type `Assets` in the search field, select it from the search results and install

    ![image](https://github.com/YU000jp/logseq-plugin-multiple-assets/assets/111847207/5a3933c0-13f5-4c21-8fc8-c70429d7ad29)